 Dr. Zenilman has >350 publications and is an active teacher, mentoring more than 40 fellows and residents during his career.

 He received his B.A. from Cornell University in chemistry and earned his M.D. from State University of New York (SUNY)-Downstate in Brooklyn, NY.
 He trained at SUNY-Kings County Hospital in internal medicine and did his infectious diseases fellowship at Emory University in Atlanta.
-He is board-certified in internal medicine and infectious diseases, and is a fellow of the American College of Physicians and of the Infectious Diseases Society of America.
+He is a fellow of the American College of Physicians and of the Infectious Diseases Society of America.